What is a VPN?

 The VPN market is crowded with options, so it’s important to consider your needs when you’re shopping for a VPN.

 Think about what is important to you.
 Do you want to be able to surf the web anonymously by masking your IP address?
 Are you afraid that your information could be stolen on public Wi-Fi?
 Are you a frequent traveler who wants to be able to watch your favorite shows while you’re on the go.

 A good VPN will check all three boxes, but here are some other points to consider.

 How to choose a VPN

 The best way to stay secure when using public Wi-Fi is to use a VPN solution.
-But what’s the best way to choose a VPN?
+But what’s the best way to choose a virtual private network?
 Here are some questions to ask when you’re choosing a VPN provider.

 - Do they respect your privacy?
 The point of using a VPN is to protect your privacy, so it’s crucial that your VPN provider respects your privacy, too.
 They should have a no-log policy, which means that they never track or log your online activities.

 - Do they run the most current protocol?
 OpenVPN provides stronger security than other protocols, such as PPTP.
 OpenVPN is an open-source software that supports all the major operating systems.